Thornborough Henges: Henges

+The monument complex has been called 'The Stonehenge of the North'.
+Historic England considers its landscape comparable in ceremonial importance to better known sites such as Stonehenge and surrounding Avebury, and the Orkney monuments.

 The three henges are almost identical in size and composition, each having a diameter of approximately 240 m and two large entrances situated directly opposite each other.
 The henges are located around 550 m apart on an approximate northwest-southeast alignment, although there is a curious 'dogleg' in the layout.
 Altogether, the monument extends for more than a mile.

 Archaeological excavation of the central henge has taken place.
 It has been suggested that its banks were covered with locally mined gypsum, with the resulting white sheen being striking and visible for miles around.
 A double alignment of pits, possibly evidence of a timber processional avenue, extends from the southern henge.